 Your Medicaid coverage depends on the different types of Medicaid insurance offered in your state.
 And, since New Mexico accepted Medicaid expansion, there are Medicaid types of insurance available to patients that other states do not allow.

 Review more information on Medicaid cost estimates and Medicaid coverage in NM by reading through the following topics:

 How much is Medicaid in New Mexico?
-It can be difficult to estimate Medicaid costs in NM, since there are many different patient groups that receive varying types of Medicaid insurance.
+It can be difficult to estimate Medicaid costs in NM, since there are many different patient groups that meet eligibility requirements for Medicaid benefits.

 The Children’s Health Insurance Program (CHIP) is part of NM Medicaid.
 Through this program, enrollees 19 years or below that are living with eligible families receive health care for free or at an extremely low cost.

 Members eligible for Medicaid services through the Working Disabled Individuals (WDI) program have to pay copayments for various services.
 The estimate Medicaid costs of copayments are indicated on the membership handbook.
 For any medical services not covered by NM Medicaid coverage, you will have to pay the provider’s full charges.

 The Medicaid cost estimates depend on the Medicaid services that an enrollee requires.
 Some healthcare services that are associated with copayments through New Mexico Medicaid include prescriptions, inpatient hospital visits, outpatient medical visits, and office/urgent care visits.

 The medical assistance copayment amounts differ depending on the services, and may be reviewed over time.
 Confirm the current Medicaid cost estimates in terms of copay rates with your primary care provider (PCP).
 Note that the majority of medical services attract copayments of less than $30.

 Explore Medicaid coverage and costs by downloading our detailed guide.